eyp/tinker-carto/README.md

             |
             ---> CartoFacade

-The purpose of LeafletFacade to isolate the library used.
-This is the only class that depends directly on the library used to manage the map, and it could be replaced more or less easily.
+The purpose of LeafletFacade is to isolate Leaflet's library.
+This is the only class that depends directly on the library so it could be replaced more or less easily.

 The map is built once the Geo data is retrieved.
-All records are in a[FeatureGroup](http://leafletjs.com/reference.html#featuregroup).
+All records are in a [FeatureGroup](http://leafletjs.com/reference.html#featuregroup).
 This way they can be shown all at once, and the map is shown faster than if I had add each marker to the map individually.
 Also, with this class is possible to bring to front or back the markers layer with a function call.

 Finally I've added some very basic _spec tests_ that can be run opening the file _spec-runner.html_.
-Bear in mind that the config.js file must be properly configured with the Mapbox's access token.
+Bear in mind that the config.js file must be properly configured with the Mapbox's access token to get the specs running.
 ### The map

 The size of the markers are based on the **feature.properties.rank_max** property.
 Higher the rank, bigger the marker.